zettsu-t/cppMockgen/howToUse.md

 ## Write test cases with the generated code

-See tester_src/mockgenSampleTestBody.cpp for full source codes.
+See tester_src/mockgenSampleTestBody.cpp for full source code.

 ### Use the forwarder